bdamon/MuscleDTI_Toolbox/Help/Help for fiber_fitter.md

 ## 3. Input Arugments

-* fiber_all: The original fiber tracts, output from fiber_track
+* <i>fiber_all</i>: The original fiber tracts, output from fiber_track

-* ff_options: A structure containing the following fields:
+* <i>ff_options</i>: A structure containing the following fields:

-   .interpolation_step: an interpolation interval for the fitted fiber tract, in units of pixels.
+   <i>.interpolation_step</i>: An interpolation interval for the fitted fiber tract, in units of pixels.
 For example, setting interpolation_step to 0.25 would interpolate the fiber tract at intervals of 0.25 pixels.

-   <i>.p_order</i>: A 3 element vector containing the polynomial orders, [Nx Ny Nz], to use when fitting the tracts.
+   <i>.p_order</i></i>: A 3 element vector containing the polynomial orders, [Nx Ny Nz], to use when fitting the tracts.
 If a single number is entered (i.e., ff_options.p_order=N), then this order is used to fit the points in the X, Y and Z directions.

 ## 4. Output Arguments

-* fitted_fiber_all: the fiber tracts following Nth order polynomial fitting
+* <i>fitted_fiber_all</i>: The fiber tracts following Nth order polynomial fitting

-* pcoeff_x: a matrix of the polynomial coefficients for the tracts' x positions
+* <i>pcoeff_x</i>: A matrix of the polynomial coefficients for the tracts' x positions.
+The user is referred to help for the <i>polyfit</i> function to understand how to interpret these coefficients.

-* pcoeff_y: a matrix of the polynomial coefficients for the tracts' y positions
+* <i>pcoeff_y</i>: A matrix of the polynomial coefficients for the tracts' y positions

-* pcoeff_z: a matrix of the polynomial coefficients for the tracts' z positions
+* <i>pcoeff_z</i>: A matrix of the polynomial coefficients for the tracts' z positions

 ## 5. Acknowledgements
 People: Zhaohua Ding, Anneriet Heemskerk